OpenBB-finance/OpenBB/website/content/terminal/faqs/developer_issues.md

 git checkout develop
 ```

-Branchs must also follow the naming convention:
+Branches must also follow the naming convention:

 - /feature/name_your_branch
   - For developing functionality.